nmshd/documentation/_docs_integrate/attribute-introduction.md

 #### Simple IdentityAttributes

-[Examples of simple IdentityAttributes]({% link _docs_integrate/create-attributes-for-yourself.md %}#example-of-creating-a-simple-identityattribute) are IdentityAttributes for which [DisplayName]({% link _docs_integrate/attribute-values.md %}#displayname), [EMailAddress]({% link _docs_integrate/attribute-values.md %}#emailaddress) or [PhoneNumber]({% link _docs_integrate/attribute-values.md %}#phonenumber) is used as the IdentityAttribute value type.
+A simple IdentityAttribute is an IdentityAttribute with an [IdentityAttribute value type]({% link _docs_integrate/attribute-values.md %}#identity-attributes) whose properties cannot be interpreted as another IdentityAttribute value type.
+In most cases, the IdentityAttribute value type then only has a single property, which often also has the name `value`.
+This property stores the actual value of the IdentityAttribute.
+From a technical point of view, it can be stated that the `id` of a [LocalAttribute]({% link _docs_integrate/data-model-overview.md %}#localattribute) whose `content` is given by a simple IdentityAttribute cannot be the `parentId` of another LocalAttribute.
+In other words, it could be said that simple IdentityAttributes are not composite.
+Examples of simple IdentityAttributes are IdentityAttributes for which [DisplayName]({% link _docs_integrate/attribute-values.md %}#displayname), [EMailAddress]({% link _docs_integrate/attribute-values.md %}#emailaddress) or [PhoneNumber]({% link _docs_integrate/attribute-values.md %}#phonenumber) is used as the IdentityAttribute value type.

 #### Complex IdentityAttributes

-[Examples of complex IdentityAttributes]({% link _docs_integrate/create-attributes-for-yourself.md %}#example-of-creating-a-complex-identityattribute) are IdentityAttributes for which [BirthDate]({% link _docs_integrate/attribute-values.md %}#birthdate) or [StreetAddress]({% link _docs_integrate/attribute-values.md %}#streetaddress) is used as the IdentityAttribute value type.
+A complex IdentityAttribute is an IdentityAttribute with an [IdentityAttribute value type]({% link _docs_integrate/attribute-values.md %}#identity-attributes) for which at least one property can be interpreted as another IdentityAttribute value type.
+Whether an IdentityAttribute value type includes such a property can be determined by whether another IdentityAttribute value type is mentioned in its table in the [documentation]({% link _docs_integrate/attribute-values.md %}#identity-attributes) with regard to the validation of the property.
+Examples of complex IdentityAttributes are IdentityAttributes for which [BirthDate]({% link _docs_integrate/attribute-values.md %}#birthdate) or [StreetAddress]({% link _docs_integrate/attribute-values.md %}#streetaddress) is used as the IdentityAttribute value type.
+When [creating a complex IdentityAttribute for yourself]({% link _docs_integrate/create-attributes-for-yourself.md %}#example-of-creating-a-complex-identityattribute), there is an important detail to note in contrast to the [creation of a simple IdentityAttribute for yourself]({% link _docs_integrate/create-attributes-for-yourself.md %}#example-of-creating-a-simple-identityattribute).
+Creating an IdentityAttribute for yourself always leads to the creation of a LocalAttribute whose `shareInfo` property is undefined and whose `content` is given by the IdentityAttribute owned by yourself.
+Such a LocalAttribute is also referred to as a RepositoryAttribute.
+If a RepositoryAttribute is created that contains a complex IdentityAttribute within its `content` property, additional RepositoryAttributes are automatically created for each property of the complex IdentityAttribute that can be interpreted as another IdentityAttribute value type.
+This makes it possible to share individual components of a complex IdentityAttribute.
+If a date of birth has been created, it is possible, for example, to share only the year of birth with other Identities, instead of the full date of birth.
+The year of birth does not have to be created manually beforehand.

 ### LocalAttributes and IdentityAttributes

-From a technical perspective, an IdentityAttribute is stored as the `content` of a [LocalAttribute]({% link _docs_integrate/data-model-overview.md %}#localattribute).
-Depending on the values of certain properties of the LocalAttribute, to a LocalAttribute whose `content` is given by an IdentityAttribute is also referred to as a RepositoryAttribute, an own shared IdentityAttribute or a peer shared IdentityAttribute.
+From a technical perspective, an IdentityAttribute is always stored as the `content` of a [LocalAttribute]({% link _docs_integrate/data-model-overview.md %}#localattribute).
+Depending on the values of certain properties of the LocalAttribute, a LocalAttribute whose `content` is given by an IdentityAttribute is also referred to as a **RepositoryAttribute**, an **own shared IdentityAttribute** or a **peer shared IdentityAttribute**.

 #### RepositoryAttributes

+As already mentioned in the section on [complex IdentityAttributes]({% link _docs_integrate/attribute-introduction.md %}#complex-identityattributes), a RepositoryAttribute is a [LocalAttribute]({% link _docs_integrate/data-model-overview.md %}#localattribute) whose `shareInfo` property is undefined and whose `content` is given by an IdentityAttribute owned by yourself.
+A RepositoryAttribute is created when an Identity [creates an IdentityAttribute for itself]({% link _docs_integrate/create-attributes-for-yourself.md %}#create-an-identityattribute-for-yourself).
+If the IdentityAttribute is a complex IdentityAttribute, RepositoryAttributes are also created for the properties of the IdentityAttribute value type, which can be interpreted as other IdentityAttribute value types.

 #### Own shared IdentityAttributes

+The Identity shares an Attribute of itself with another Identity (e.g. sends it in a Request).
+In that case, a copy of the original LocalAttribute is created, where the `shareInfo` property is set.
+We call this LocalAttribute an own shared IdentityAttribute.

 #### Peer shared IdentityAttributes

+The Identity receives an Attribute from another Identity (e.g. receives it in a Request).
+In that case a new LocalAttribute is created, where the `shareInfo` is set.
+We call this LocalAttribute a peer shared IdentityAttribute.

 ## RelationshipAttributes

+A [RelationshipAttribute]({% link _docs_integrate/data-model-overview.md %}#relationshipattribute) can only exist in the context of a Relationship with a peer, which means that they must also agree to the creation of it.
 [RelationshipAttributes]({% link _docs_integrate/data-model-overview.md %}#relationshipattribute) are specific to a Relationship.
 In the context of a single Relationship, each RelationshipAttribute has its unique `key` for identification.

 For more information on how to establish Relationships, refer to the [Establish Relationships]({% link _docs_integrate/establish-relationships.md %}) scenario documentation.
 {: .notice--info}